 - Simple Capture Event mode

 - Timer2 and Timer3 mode selection

 - Interrupt on input capture event

 These operating modes are determined by setting the appropriate bits in the ICxCON register (where x = 1,2,...,N).
-The dsPIC30F6010A and dsPIC30F6015 devices have eight capture channels.
+The dsPIC30F5015/5016 device has 8 capture channels.